 Commission Delegated Regulation (EU) of 1.12.2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards for the criteria to establish when an activity is considered to be ancillary to the main business represents once more regulatory switch, as it included capital test, in the modified form, in Article 3(5) - (10) - for details see here.

-Discontent with the methodology for calculation of the ancillary activity exemption thresholds and the revised main business test according to ESMA's September 28, 2015 Final Report
+Discontent over the methodology for calculation of the ancillary activity exemption thresholds and the revised main business test according to ESMA's September 28, 2015 Final Report

 The ancillary activity thresholds' values (both 5% and 0,5% respectively), along with the accompanying calculations' methodology, proposed by ESMA in December 2014, sparked some industries' criticism and the opinions were voiced these thresholds "are so restrictive that they render the ancillary activity exemption without effect" and that they "do not respect the text and spirit of the adopted legislation" (see for example the Eurelectric concerns regarding proposed MiFID II implementing rules of 10 April 2015, which recommended the thresholds' setting at a substantially higher level - i.e. 20-25% for the capital employed test and around 15% for the market-share test).